 Under Grey's leadership, Marker Construction Group donated the construction of a home for pregnant teens as a 4Kids of South Florida initiative.
 The company continues to donate time and services to the children and families served by 4Kids of South Florida.

 Grey moved to Fort Lauderdale from Bryn Mawr, Pennsylvania at age 11.
-He is married to Peggy Hogan Marker, who is president of Marker Construction Group.
+He is married to Peggy Hogan Marker, who is co-president of Marker Construction Group.
 They have three children, and reside in Fort Lauderdale.